A Day in the Kitchen

 • In a bowl or measuring cup, mix coconut milk with fish sauce and honey.
 Set aside.

-• Pat salmon filets dry with paper towels and season skin-side of salmon with some salt.
+• Pat salmon filets dry with paper towels and season the skin-side of salmon with the salt.
+If using skinless salmon season one flat side of the filets.

-• Heat skillet over medium-high heat and add 2-3 tablespoons oil.
+• Heat skillet over medium-high heat and add the coconut oil once the pan is hot.

-• Add 1 tablespoon oil to the pan, then add minced garlic, ginger, and curry paste.
-Stir and cook for about 1 minute until fragrant.
+• Add the minced garlic, ginger, and curry paste to the pan.
+Stir and cook for about 30 seconds until fragrant.

-• Add salmon back to the pan, skin-side up and cook for 1 minute.
+• Add salmon back to the pan and heat through for 1 minute.

 Notes